hapax/hapax.github.io/assets/benford.md

 Presumably, it arises from the sum of many small increments which are neither independent nor identically distributed.
-Even if we lump them into genes which are independent to a good approximation, the height increments due to different genes are unlikely to have the same distribution.
+Even if we lump them into genes which are independent to a good approximation, different increments are unlikely to have the same distribution.
 The genes controlling the length of my legs contribute much more than the ones controlling the thickness of my scalp.